tmtsoftware/m1cs-qsb-linear-encoder-reader/README.md

 ## Application examples and comamnd list of QSB-D

-Application examples and command list can be obtained at https://www.usdigital.com/products/accessories/interfaces/usb/qsb/
+Application examples and command list of QSB-D can be obtained at https://www.usdigital.com/products/accessories/interfaces/usb/qsb/

 The copy of those files can be found in this repository for our records: